chrisipa/ansible-playbook-wrapper/README.md

       -i <inventory file>   Inventory file to use
       -k <private key>      Private key to use for the SSH connection -l <host>             Limit to specified host
-      -r                    Retry execution for failed hosts
+      -m                    Use mitogen to speed up playbook execution -r                    Retry execution for failed hosts
       -s <sudo password>    SUDO password to use
       -t <task name>        Start at task with specified name